 Normal acne will form all over the face at different times, whereas skin purging typically sees acne erupt all over the face (or wherever the topical agent was applied) within a short period of time (typically 24-48 hours).

 Below is a list of several ways to tell if acne formation is “natural” or triggered by a “purging ingredient”

 Here are a few ways you should be able to tell the difference between a normal breakout and a purging breakout:

+If your pimples are in the same places where you typically break out, you’re probably purging.
 Purging pimples can resemble anything from whiteheads to cystic acne, depending on the type of acne you typically deal with.